infosmith/dj-contentmodel/README.rst

 Running Tests
 --------------

 Does the code actually work?
+For now, I've got my fingers crossed.
+Later iterations will be test driven including unit, integration, and performance testing.

 ::